cs-chan/Total-Text-Dataset/README.md

 TOTAL-TEXT is a word-level based English curve text dataset.
 If you are interested in text-line based dataset with both English and Chinese instances, we highly recommend you to refer [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector).
 In addition, a recent ICDAR2019 Robust Reading Challenge on Arbitrary-Shaped Text ([ArT](http://rrc.cvc.uab.es/?ch=14)), which is extended from Total-Text and SCUT-CTW1500, is held for stimulating more innovative ideas on the arbitrary-shaped text reading task.
 We welcome your participation, and the winner will walk away with substantial awards.

+# Important Annoucement
+Total-Text and SCUT-CTW1500 are now part of the training set of the largest curved text dataset - ArT (Arbitrary-Shaped Text dataset).
+In order to retain the validity of future benchmarking on both mentioned datasets, we will soon provide a list of ID for users to remove the images of Total-Text and SCUT-CTW1500 from the ArT dataset shall one intend to leverage the extra training data from the ArT dataset.
+We count on the trust of the research community to perform such removal operation to attain the fairness of the benchmarking.

 ## Table Ranking

 - The results from recent papers on the Total-Text dataset are listed below where P=Precision, R=Recall & F=F-score.